Communities of practice

 View previous forums

-• The Child Voice Community of Practice (CoP) aims to expand members’ capacities to use a variety of safe-enough and effective methodologies to hear and act on children’s voices, aged approximately 0-14 years.
+• The Child Voice Community of Practice (CoP) aims to expand members’ capacities to use a variety of safe-enough and effective methodologies to hear and act on children’s voices, aged 0-18 years.
 This will be done by sharing knowledge, skills and reflections based on experiences of using a variety of approaches.

 This CoP is a supportive, collective and emergent process and aims for a 30% weighting towards Aboriginal and Torres Strait Islander children’s voices, incorporating standing reflective agenda items to help us work with integrity around their voices.